 System Implementation, Governance, and Process Project Management for a Print Manufacturer

-Challenge: The Client grew through acquisition, with multiple warehouse locations operating on various systems with different processes; management was not able to generate key critical information needed to run the business.
+Challenge: The Client grew through acquisition, with multiple warehouse locations operating on various systems with different processes; management is not able to generate key critical information it needs to run the business.

 Solution: Project management of a system implementation that included streamlining processes, allowing the ability to report on financial and operational data and moving the company onto a new technology focused platform.

 The client had experienced growth through a series of acquisitions, but had not streamlined or integrated processes from an operational or financial perspective.
 The client also had a sophisticated client base with “big” names that they were servicing in a multitude of ways, yet were not able to report on critical financial information internally to determine project costs, profitability or forecasts.

 As a result of growth through acquisition, operating differently amongst the physical warehouses and a lack of required knowledge amongst the management team due to not having necessary information, there were higher administrative costs and issues with generating timely monthly billings.
 This resulted in issues with cash flow and anxiety amongst the company management and private equity firm owners.